A field service metric measures operational performance of a field service company, such as job completion rates or call booking rates.

 19. Business Growth Rate

-All of these critical metrics help you measure your company’s KPIs.
+Business growth rate measures how quickly your company’s revenue increases over time.
 Closely tracking field service performance metrics and KPIs will accelerate company growth, while also revealing areas where your teams need improvement to achieve profitability goals.

 Learn more about KPIs in the ServiceTitan Playbook and download our free KPI Guide here.